The Weather Network: The Weather Network HD

 The Weather Network HD is a 1080i high definition simulcast of The Weather Network that launched on May 30, 2011.
 It is currently available on Cogeco, EastLink, Bell MTS, Rogers Cable, Telus Optik TV, and Shaw Cable.
 The HD simulcast for cable and IPTV providers currently do not offer local forecasts unlike the standard definition feed.
 On August 22, 2017, the HD feed debuted on Shaw Direct.

 At first, the channel's design featured a carousel consists of current temperatures, 18-hour and 3-day forecasts (including expected temperatures, conditions and precipitation possibility) for key cities within the viewer's region.
 Throughout the local forecast segments, an additional L-shaped banner was introduced, with the top two-thirds of the ticker displays similar information (for two cities at a time instead of one), while the bottom of the ticker promotes upcoming segments in the programming cycle.
 At the start of 2014 spring programming cycle, "14 day trends" were introduced to the latter, whilst the former showcased information from 50 major Canadian cities.
 The L-shaped banner was expanded to be used at all times.
 Special weather statements are shown on a crawl that appears above the bottom of the ticker, when active.

 In 2017, the HD feed underwent another change in on-screen design, now featuring DIN Next as the principal typeface.
 This typeface has been dominant in the SD feed since roughly the mid-2010s.
 The top two-thirds now features three "boxes", with the first one showing the city as a header, and contains the current local time, date and weather conditions.
 The second one cycles through extra information on ceiling, pressure, humidity, apparent temperature, wind, gusts and visibility.
 The final "box" contains 18-hour forecasts for the city.
 The bottom of the ticker now alternates between national weather headlines and information of upcoming programming, which could be overridden at anytime by special weather statements on a bottom-up scrolling text format.

 Satellite services

 In 2006, Bell Satellite TV and The Weather Network started an interactive version of The Weather Network, enabling viewers to set their city and view specific forecasts every time.
+These services are no longer available as of August 1, 2021.